+Figure II.1

+In addition to international instruments, there are a few relevant UN processes.
+Most recently, in 2017, the UN Environment Assembly called for an Ad Hoc Open-ended Expert Group on Marine Litter and Microplastics.
+In addition, the UN 2030 Agenda on Sustainable Development includes 17 goals, each with specific targets.
+Goal 14 (Life Below Water) includes a target to, “by 2025, prevent and significantly reduce marine pollution of all kinds, particularly from land-based activities, including marine debris and nutrient pollution.”
+Finally, as far back as 1995, more than 100 countries and the European Union supported the non-binding Global Programme of Action for the Protection of the Marine Environment from Land-Based Activities (GPA), which addresses eight source categories of pollution, including marine litter, and encourages the development of regional and national programmes of action.
+Within the European Union, the Marine Strategy Framework Directive and the EU Plastics Strategy provide for a harmonised monitoring framework and the implementation of measures against marine litter at large scale.

+II.3 Regional Programmes

+The UN Environment Regional Seas Programme currently includes efforts of 143 countries participating through 18 Regional Seas Conventions and Action Plans to address the degradation of the world’s oceans by engaging neighboring countries to protect their common marine areas.

+In general, the plans identify actions such as minimizing inputs from sea-based and land-based sources of marine litter; promoting actions to remove existing litter from the marine environment; supporting education and outreach efforts to increase public awareness, promote better commercial and recreational fishing practices, and promote collaboration among governments, private industry, and non-governmental organizations; and identifying ways to monitor and assess the marine environment and the efficacy of these actions to minimize impacts from marine litter.
+In addition, some of the plans contain specific actions to be accomplished within set timelines.

-Section II: Literature Review
+Section III: Literature Review

-1. Sources and Drivers
+III.1 Sources and Drivers

 [Introduction to potential sources of marine litter.
-Sources will be associated to different kinds of human activities carried out in the Arctic region, immediate vicinity and other identifiable regions of origin of the marine litter found within the Arctic marine areas.
+Sources will be associated with different kinds of human activities carried out in the Arctic region, immediate vicinity and other identifiable regions of origin of the marine litter found within the Arctic marine areas.
 When specific information on sources is limited, information on the drivers could be used as proxy but we will request guidance on the need/will to include this after first draft has been delivered.
 Suitable proxies will be discussed and listed.
 Sources will be split between sea-based and land-based sources.
 Sources associated with coastal activities (i.e., coastal tourism and harbour activities) will be considered under land-based sources.]

-Comment: Perhaps it’s better to tart talking about litter overall and then move on to plastics
+Comment: Perhaps it’s better to start talking about litter overall and then move on to plastics